 Screening tests for your baby involve ultrasound scans, blood tests or a combination.
 Ultrasound scans are used for detecting physical abnormalities like spina bifida, cleft lip or cardiac problems.
-Blood tests combined with scans can help find the chance of chromosomal differences, such as Down's, Edwards’ or Patau's syndromes (NHS Choices, 2018a).
+Blood tests combined with scans can help find the chance of chromosomal differences, such as Down's syndrome, Edwards’ syndrome or Patau's syndrome (NHS Choices, 2018a).

 Down's syndrome and other chromosomal condition tests: when are they done?

 At the scan, the fluid at the back of the baby's neck is measured.
-Your age and the information from these two tests are used to work out the chance of the baby having Down's syndrome, Edwards' or Patau's syndromes.
-You can choose to test for all three conditions, just Down's syndrome, or just Edwards' and Patau's syndromes.
+Your age and the information from these two tests are used to work out the chance of the baby having Down's syndrome, Edwards' syndrome or Patau's syndrome.
+You can choose to test for all three conditions, just Down's syndrome or just Edwards' syndrome and Patau's syndrome.

 At 20 weeks, you’ll have an anomaly scan, which may detect conditions like spina bifida and cleft lip (NHS Choices, 2018c).